-• from selling via a website or "apps"?
-Yes, I agree No, I disagree a) The enterprise's goods or services were not suitable for web sales b) Problems in web sales related to logistics (shipping of goods or delivery of services) c) Problems in web sales related to payments d) Problems in web sales related to ICT security or data protection e) Problems in web sales related to the legal framework f) The cost of introducing web sales was, or would have been, too high compared to the benefits EDI-type sales (28) are sales made via EDI-type messages (EDI: Electronic Dat - in an agreed or standard format suitable for automated processing (e.g. EDIF - without the individual messages being typed manually During 2014, did your enterprise receive orders for goods or services placed via EDI-type messages?
-Yes No Please state for 2014 (answer (a) or (b)): a) The value of the turnover resulting from orders received that € were placed via EDI-type messages (in monetary terms, excluding VAT) If you can't provide this value, b) Indicate an estimate of the percentage of the total turnover resulting from orders received that were placed via EDI-type messages % In 2014, did your enterprise receive orders placed via EDI-typed messages by customers located in the following geographic areas? messages by customers located in the following geographic areas: Yes No a) In Cyprus b) Other EU countries c) Rest of the world e-Commerce purchases e-Commerce purchases are purchases made via any of the following ways: - via an online store (web shop) or via web forms on a website or an extranet of another enterprise, via "apps", se, via "apps", or - via EDI-type messages (EDI: Electronic Data Interchange) which means messages in an agreed or standard format suitable for automated processing (e.g. EDIFACT, UBL, XML etc.) without the individual messages being typed manually. - Purchases of goods or services include the value of all goods and services period for resale or consumption in the production process, excluding capital is registered as consumption of fixed capital.
-I10.
-During 2014, did your enterprise place orders for goods or services via a website, "apps" or EDI-type messages? (excluding manually typed e-mails) Yes $ \begin{array}{c} \mathbf{No} \\ $ I11.
-During 2014, did your enterprise place orders for goods or services via a website or "apps" ?
-Yes No I12.
-During 2014, did your enterprise place orders for goods or services via EDI-type messages ?
-Yes No I13.
-During 2014, was the value of the orders that your enterprise placed Yes No electronically equal or more than 1% of the total purchases' value? (in monetary terms, excluding VAT) I14. , v 1 1 type messages to suppliers located in the following geographic areas?
-Yes No a) In Cyprus b) Other EU countries c) Rest of the world ·
+G5.
+Did fro any of the following obstacles limit or prevent your enterprise m selling via a website or "apps"?
+Yes, I agree No, I disagree a) The enterprise's goods or services were not suitable for web sales b) Problems in web sales related to logistics (shipping of goods or delivery of services) c) Problems in web sales related to payments d) Problems in web sales related to ICT security or data protection e) Problems in web sales related to the legal framework f) The cost of introducing web sales was, or would have been, too high compared to the benefits ED - ir - wi I-type sales (10) are sales made via EDI-type messages (EDI: Electronic Date an agreed or standard format suitable for automated processing (e.g. EDII athout the individual messages being typed manually ta interchange) m FACT, UBL, XM eaning: L) G6.
+Du: pla ring 2015, did your enterprise receive orders for goods or services ced via EDI-type messages?
+Yes No $\rightarrow$ Go to G8 G7.
+Ple ase state for 2015 (answer (a) or (b)): € a) The value of the turnover resulting from orders received that were placed via EDI-type messages (in monetary terms, excluding VAT) b) If you can't provide this value, Indicate an estimate of the percentage of the total turnover resulting from orders received that were placed via EDI-type messages % e-Commerce(12) purchases e-Commerce purchases are purchases made via any of the following ways:

+- via an online store (web shop) or via web forms on a website or an extranet of another enterprise, via "apps", or

+- via EDI-type messages (EDI: Electronic Data Interchange) which means messages in an agreed or standard format suitable for automated processing (e.g. EDIFACT, UBL, XML etc.) without the individual messages being typed manually.

+- Purchases of goods or services include the value of all goods and services purchased during the accounting period for resale or consumption in the production process, excluding capital goods the consumption of which is registered as consumption of fixed capital.

+G8.
+During 2015, did your enterprise place orders for goods or services via a website, "apps" or EDI-type messages? (excluding manually typed e-mails) Yes No $\rightarrow$ Go to X1 G9.
+During 2015, did your enterprise place orders for goods or services via a website or "apps" ?
+Yes No G10.
+During 2015, did your enterprise place orders for goods or services via EDI-type messages ?
+Yes No G11.
+During 2015, was the value of the orders that your enterprise placed electronically equal or more than 1% of the total purchases' value? (in monetary terms, excluding VAT) Yes No
-MODULE X: Background information

-X1.
-Main economic activity of the enterprise, during 2014 (description)

-X2.
-Average number of persons employed, during 2014

-Х3.
-Total turnover (in value terms, excluding VAT), for 2014 €
+MODULE X: Background information X1.
+Main economic activity of the enterprise, during 2015 (description) X2.
+Average number of persons employed, during 2015 X3.
+Total turnover (in value terms, excluding VAT), for 2015 €

 MODULE J: General Information

 J1.
 If you have any comments about the survey, please write down below:

 J2.
 Name of the person who answered the questionnaire:

 Position in the enterprise:

 Telephone:

 Fax:

 E-mail:

 J3.
 Name of the person who completed the questionnaire:

 Time needed to fill out this questionnaire:

 Signature:

 Date: